Getting Started

 Or, if you are using the CLI against a prepared workspace, create and follow the run there:

-agentclash run create --follow
+agentclash eval start --follow

 4. Inspect the result